jaspector

 Thin data; verify with county and town

-Typical inspection sequence: County occupancy inspection, passed report delivery, then town occupancy permit issuance
+Typical sequence: County occupancy inspection, passed report delivery, then town occupancy permit issuance

 The town says occupancy permits are required whenever there is a change of occupancy and that the town also requires permits for fences and structural changes

-Typical processing time is Norwood Court says to allow at least 30 days for the occupancy process.
+Building permit processing times in Norwood Court, MO typically run Norwood Court says to allow at least 30 days for the occupancy process.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Norwood Court, MO.
 The following work is generally exempt: Thin data; the town pages reviewed do not post a consolidated exemption list.
+When in doubt, confirm with the local building department before starting work.